Loading...

 Required Courses

-Post-licensing: 30 hours required within first 6 months (active) or 12 months (inactive) of initial licensure.
+30-hour post-license course required within first 6 months (active) or within one year/12 months (inactive) of licensure.

 Exam Details